ZhongUncle/SwiftUI_ImageCropper/README.md

 # SwiftUI_ImageCropper
 ## Introduction
-This is a cropper of images using SwiftUI.
+This is a simple cropper of images using SwiftUI.
 So you can customize the cropper easily and crop image in iOS/iPadOS even in macOS.

 I make a demo in iOS/iPadOS to help you know how it works, and it also shows the size of image in pixel.
 It will show an image I inputted in advance.
 Then you can crop it in your mind, and touch the symbol "crop".
 The cropped image will show!